noahehall/theBookOfNoah/databases/mysql_new.md

     -
 # IMPORTANT KEYWORDS
   - `if not exist` suppress an error message when a create statement fails if the entity already exists
+ - `comment` - attach notes to a table, or a specific column

 ..
 ## IMPORTANT SQL